 Every year as the end of November rolls around, as sure as the heady scent of the saptaparni suffuses the air, I helplessly watch the “Hi, how are yous” collectively transform into the relentlessly cheery “Shaadi mein zaroor aanas”.
 Just the way muscle memory kicks in, I begin my annual ritual of begging my bosses for leave, only to get an earful.
 This is mildly preferable to my quest of booking an economy-class ticket where I hope the ground staff doesn’t take the term slap-happy too seriously.
 Not to mention, after shelling out 25K for ethnic wear, the kanyadaan of my financial security marks the first ceremony of the season.

 It doesn’t help that over the past few years, Indian weddings have become more tech-savvy than your annoying Silicon Valley cousin.
 If you needed any proof that weddings in India are at the forefront of the Digital India movement, look no further.
-For starters, a fucking WhatsApp forward seems to have become the preferred medium of vending wedding invites in 2017 — about as personal as a handjob from a masked person in the back of a Maruti van.
+For starters, a fucking WhatsApp forward seems to have become the preferred medium of vending wedding invites today — about as personal as a handjob from a masked person in the back of a Maruti van.
 Then, there is the rampant practice of replacing the traditional “Ganesh weds Rhea” with the more Instagram-friendly, #GannuRhea (accompanied by a written request that guests use only the official hashtag while uploading pictures).
 In fact, we are one #SalmaWedsBalma away from having the Supreme Court declare that marriages will be considered annulled without a hashtag.
 Pesky landlords can then begin asking for wedding hashtags instead of marriage certificates as proof of coupledom.